 What Is 5G?

 Have you heard a Zoomer and/or tech geek complain that their phone can only connect to a 3G network, usually in rural or remote areas?
 Apparently, some members of Generation Z along with enthusiasts of all ages see this as a form of blasphemous and unacceptable service, now that 4G is the standard.
 Or, is it?
 After almost ten years of waiting, we are at the dawn of 5G.
+5G is apparently supposed to make the use of mobile data even better so that people can do quality streams or even bet on sports and casinos with the Pokerstars bonus code.
 So far, we’ve only thrown buzzwords at you, so let us explain what that means.

 To Put It Simply